The impact of the explicit representation of convection on the climate of a tidally locked planet in global stretched-mesh simulations: Methods

 Importantly, we set the rotation period of the planet to be 12.2 days, i.e. twice as long as the one used in the THAI scenarios, while still assuming the planet is tidally locked.
 This is to avoid the climate bistability that often appears in 3D GCM simulations of the \emph{Hab~1} case \citep{Sergeev22_bistability} and would complicate our analysis, which is focused on the impact of the grid resolution.
-However, for any given case of a tidally-locked exoplanet with in a similar region of parameter space, our findings are still pertinent.
+However, for any given case of a tidally-locked exoplanet within a similar region of parameter space, our findings are still pertinent.
 Additional simulations with the original rotation rate of 6.1 days indeed result in two distinct climate regimes, as we discuss in Appendix~\ref{sec:bistability}.

 Throughout this study we use the C192 cubed-sphere mesh, in a stretched and non-stretched configuration (see Appendix~\ref{sec:mesh_stretch} for more details on mesh stretching).
 We performed four experiments: three with the mesh stretched by a factor of 10, and one with a non-stretched, quasi-uniform mesh (Fig~\ref{fig:mesh_geom}), Appendix~\ref{sec:mesh_stretch}).
 In the \expUP and \expSP configuration we use the same parameterizations as those used in \citet{Sergeev23_simulations}, including the standard mass-flux parameterization of convection.
-The \expSP experiment differs from \expUP only in the mesh configuration, while the \expSR experiment uses a reduced convective parameterization \citep{Tomassini23_confronting}.
-The parameterization changes which are included in \expSR (for details, see Appendix~\ref{sec:rc_setup}) are designed to allow small, unresolved convection to still be handled by the parameterization, whilst allowing larger and deeper convection to be explicitly resolved, and thus serves as an intermediate step between fully parameterized and fully explicit convection.
-The \expSR configuration, which can also be thought of as a ``shallow-only'' convection scheme, thus serves as an intermediate step between fully parameterized and explicit convection.
+The \expSP experiment differs from \expUP only in the mesh configuration, while the \expSR experiment uses a ``reduced'' convective parameterization (for technical details, see Appendix~\ref{sec:rc_setup}).
+The \expSR configuration is designed to allow small, unresolved convection to be handled by the parameterization, whilst allowing deeper convection to be explicitly resolved.
+Note that the transition between resolved and parameterized convection in \expSR is not defined by a specific threshold.
+Instead, it dynamically changes with the cell size (and is therefore particularly useful in a stretched-mesh setup): when the scale of convection is smaller than the grid scale, convection is handled by the parameterization, whilst when the scale of convection is greater than the grid scale, parameterization effectively switches off and convection is handled explicitly.
+The \expSR experiment thus serves as an intermediate step between fully parameterized and fully explicit convection.
 The \expSE configuration handles convection explicitly, i.e. with the parameterization switched off \citep[see discussion in][]{Sergeev20_atmospheric}.

 All four experiments have 63 levels with a model top at about \SI{41}{\km}.
 This corresponds to the same vertical resolution below \SI{41}{\km} as that used by the Met Office's Unified Model in global climate simulations \citep{Walters19_ga7, Tomassini23_confronting}.
 While the vertical resolution may impact the degree of convective aggregation \citep{Jenney23_vertical}, the simulations for tidally locked terrestrial planets have not been sensitive to it \citep{Wei20_small, Yang23_cloud}.
 The impact of the vertical resolution in a stretched-mesh configuration will be investigated in a future study.